microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 | Standard | `0.1973269804` |
 | Scientific | `1.973269804e-1` |

 If nothing follows after the decimal point, then the digit after the decimal point may be omitted.
 For example, `1.` is a valid `Double` literal and the same as `1.0`.
-Similarly, if the digits before the decimal point are all zero, then they may be omitted.
-For example, `.1` is a valid `Double` literal and the same as `0.1`.

 ## Bool literals